 ICD-10-CA classifies diseases, injuries and causes of death, as well as external causes of injury and poisoning.
 The classification has 23 chapters with alpha-numeric categories and subcategories.
 Unlike ICD-9, ICD-10-CA applies beyond acute hospital care.
 ICD-10-CA also includes conditions and situations that are not diseases but represent risk factors to health, such as occupational and environmental factors, lifestyle and psycho-social circumstances.

 ICD-10-CA represents the broadest scope of any previous ICD revision to date.
 ICD-10-CA is more comprehensive and specific than current standards and extends well beyond the traditional causes of death and hospital admission.
 ICD-10-CA is also more adaptable than previous versions, allowing for the addition of codes as new diseases are discovered.
 Both CIHI and Statistics Canada are represented on the Update and Revision Committee, a sub-committee of the WHO Family of International Classifications.
 Canada fully participates in the updating process with input into the decisions for both mortality and morbidity data collection.

 Information systems in Canada currently used to collect and store ICD-9 and/or ICD-9-CM diagnostic codes will need to be modified to accommodate the new coding structure for ICD-10-CA.

 CIHI is responsible for support and training for morbidity applications of ICD-10.

-- Canadian Coding Standards for ICD-10-CA and CCI
+Public Submissions for Enhancements to ICD-10-CA and CCI

 CIHI has opened a public submission process to allow users of the classifications and the health data they provide an opportunity for input in the maintenance and enhancement cycle.
 The Public Submission Guidelines provide an in-depth explanation of the process, and list the required criteria for completion of the Submission Request Form.